 Maybe it’s 10 minutes a day when you first wake up or 10-minute intervals throughout the workday.
 It could be a few hours a week or perhaps you need a whole month off.
 We are naturally social creatures and with a new app coming out each day, our phones and social media have practically become another lifeline.
 Step away from all the screens – your computer, your tablet, your smartphone, your smartwatch – everything.
 Set an alarm if you need to and 3, 2, 1 ….
 Do nothing.

 When I first started doing nothing, it was always as a reactionary method to cope with feeling overwhelmed.
 But if you start planning when you are going to “do nothing” in advance, it can help alleviate any sense of chaos when life or situations feel like they are steering out of control.
 Make it a ritual to get to know yourself in your own skin and in your own thoughts without distraction.
 Some people might call this meditation or relaxing, but I just call it the art of doing nothing.

 And besides becoming more in tune with yourself and your moods, doing nothing, relaxing, meditating – whatever you want to call it, can also be a stress reliever.

 Know When To Seek Professional Help

-Like all self-care routines, try it out and figure out what works for you.
+Like all self-care routines, try it out and determine what works for you.
 If doing nothing isn’t your thing — there are so many other ways to start or continue a self-care routine.
-You could go on vacation, treat yourself to a manicure, carve out solo time to seek inspiration, stay grounded by talking to friends and family or even something as simple as journaling.
-But it’s so important to know the first signs of feeling burned out or an energy imbalance and try to find ways to rejuvenate because when we are at our best, we can also produce our best work and more importantly “keep breathing”.
+You could go on vacation, treat yourself to a manicure, carve out solo time to seek inspiration, stay grounded by talking to friends and family, or even do something as simple as journaling.
+But it’s important to know the first signs of feeling burned out or having an energy imbalance and try to find ways to rejuvenate because when we are at our best, we can also produce our best work and more importantly “keep breathing”.